fire-archive/DesignConcepts/chapters/level_09.md

 What are the implications of this in games?

--   Consider the main characters in many video games – Master Chief, Samus Aran, Gordon Freeman, Chell.
+-   Con\-sid\-er the main characters in many video games – Master Chief, Sam\-us Aran, Gordon Freeman, Chell.
 You do not typically see your own character much at all, nor do you hear them speak much.
 This is not an accident.
 It is done deliberately to allow the player to project their own personality onto the character.
 The character becomes an extension of you as the player, and you feel an emotional connection to the character specifically because they are *not* very well defined.

 -   On the other hand, you can also have a strong character that is *very* defined – Duke Nukem or Lara Croft, for example.
 In this case, we immediately recognize the main character as *not* ourselves.
 To compensate, they must show a strong personality.